AMRO - Art Meets Radical Openness

 Festival dedicated to Art, Hacktivism and Open Culture

-“Art Meets Radical Openness” is a community festival, an open lab, and a meeting point for artists, developers, hactivists, and idealists involved with the culture of sharing and communal production.
+“Art Meets Radical Openness” brings together local and international artists, activists, developers, researchers and hacktivists involved with the culture of sharing and communal production.
 They are catalysts that spark new discourses and open up new directions of thinking.
 Free Open Source Software, open tools in general and the use of free licenses are the precondition and basis for the digital practice of a community like this, which impels social transformation.
 This tangible transformation goes beyond a digital practice and also changes our real life.